oni4hmad/learn-android-fundamental/README.md

-# Dicoding Android Fundamental Course's Project
+# Dicoding Android Fundamental Course's Project (Bookmark App Submission)

 This repository was created to documentating my learning progress for dicoding android fundamental course.
 There are 3 submissions related to this course which will make a single Github User Bookmark App: